Chris Benard: US Track and field Championships

-At the 2018 USA Outdoor Track and Field Championships Chris Benard placed second in the triple jump turned into a tough competition with winner Donald Scott who won on his last jump.
+At the 2018 USA Outdoor Track and Field Championships Benard placed second in the triple jump turned into a tough competition with winner Donald Scott who won on his last jump.

-At the 2018 USA Indoor Track and Field Championships Chris Benard moved from 7th to 4th in the last jump of the triple jump.
+At the 2018 USA Indoor Track and Field Championships Benard moved from 7th to 4th in the last jump of the triple jump.

-At the 2017 USA Outdoor Track and Field Championships Chris Benard was again in the top three of the triple jump.
+At the 2017 USA Outdoor Track and Field Championships Benard was again in the top three of the triple jump.